 My research revolves around intelligent systems.
 On one hand, I am trying to make search and recommendation systems smart, proactive, and integrated.
 On the other hand, I am investigating how such systems can be made fair, transparent, and ethical.
 The former area is Search/Recommendation and the latter falls under Responsible AI.
 They both create interesting synergy, resulting in Human-Centered ML/AI.

 I received my PhD in Information Science from University of North Carolina (UNC) at Chapel Hill.
 I hold an MTech, Computer Science & Engineering from Indian Institute of Technology (IIT) Madras, India and an MS, Computer Science from University of Massachusetts (UMass) Amherst.
 I have published and talked extensively on topics related to search and recommendation, social media, and fairness in ML.
 I have served as a consultant to the United Nations Data Analytics on various Data Science projects involving social and political issues, peacekeeping, climate change, and energy.

-Potential students: Check out InfoSeeking Lab, my research themes, currently funded projects, and a list of my current and past students.
+Potential students: Check out InfoSeeking Lab, RAISE, my research themes, currently funded projects, and a list of my current and past students.
 Read how to communicate with a professor before sending me a message.

 For collaboration and consultancy: I value my time (and yours) a lot, so please do your research about what my skills and your needs are to assess the fit.
 My CV or LinkedIn profile may be good starting points.